 Art in Therapy

-In your introductory session, the therapist may ask about your interests and hobbies; if it becomes clear that you are interested in creative endeavors that include art making, the therapist may offer materials and supplies.
-In other cases, the therapist may see that a particular concern you have presented could be addressed in a manner that involves art materials and you may decide together to draw, paint, use clay, or printmaking.
-The materials used will be appropriate for your age, interests, concerns, and abilities.
+In your introductory session, the therapist may ask about your interests and hobbies.
+If it becomes clear that you are interested in creative endeavors that include art-making, the therapist may offer materials and supplies.
+In other cases, the therapist may see that a particular concern you have presented could be addressed in a manner that involves art materials and you may decide together to draw, paint, use clay or try printmaking.
+The materials used will be appropriate for your age, interests, concerns and abilities.

 Yes!
 The therapeutic benefits of using art in therapy with children, teens, adults and seniors have been widely documented and include:

 Integration of emotional, cognitive, and sensory processes